zorthgo/Angular2QuickstartTest/README.md

 These two commands should compile all of the Typescript code and open a browser window with the test app running.

+The reference video that I used can be found here: https://www.youtube.com/watch?v=z1NB-HG0ZH4